woordwaark/Spotlight-pipeline/README.md

 1. Correcting glaring OCR errors such as wrong and/or strange characters.
 2. We are only interested in sentences that are written in Gronings.
 So (large amounts of) text that is not written in Gronings, and data like a title page, a table of contents or a colophon are removed.

 N.B.: in the course of the digitization project, an extra check appeared to be necessary in which the metadata and the text were checked again.
 We put an app online that was in fact a copy of the app used for 3. and 4.
-This app is not included in this repository because the differences with the app that was used for 3. and 4. are negligible.
+This app can be found in the folder `addMetaData_CheckText_Extra`.
+For an extensive manual (in Dutch) see `manual.pdf` in the same folder.

 ## 5. Adding lemma’s and part-of-speech-tags